 But our vets enjoy going to emergencies, it’s the most interesting part of the job!

 Large numbers of emergencies come in during practice opening hours and it’s during those times that team members feel more supported when attending difficult emergencies.
-Also we are only reducing OOH rota by 50%, so there is still some on call.

 How do we know our clients will get the best service from you?

-We performed a clinical audit in 2020 demonstrating that our average attendance time is 36 minutes (see separate infographic).
+We performed a clinical audit in 2020 demonstrating that our average attendance time is 36 minutes.
 Having carried out a client survey prior to set up, it showed that in an emergency, horse owners want someone there fast, who is experienced and will provide the best outcome for the horse.
 Cost and familiarity of vets come 4th and 5th on the list.
 As stated above, our close relationship with the member practices means that when we turn up to a new client, we can share a story about their usual vet which breaks the ice and puts the client at ease.

 Clients don’t like change